wowsims/sod/README.md

 # With file-watching so the server auto-restarts and recompiles on Go or TS changes:
 WATCH=1 make rundevserver

+# The same as rundevserver, recompiles  `wowsimsod` binary and runs it on port 3333.
+Instead of serving content from the dist folder,
+# this command also runs `vite serve` to start the Vite dev server on port 5173 (or similar) and automatically reloads the page on .ts changes in less than a second.
+# This allows for more rapid development, with sub second reloads on TS changes.
+This combines the benefits of `WATCH=1 make rundevserver` and `WATCH=1 make host`
+# to create something that allows you to work in any part of the code with ease and speed.
+# This might get rolled into `WATCH=1 make rundevserver` at some point.
+WATCH=1 make devmode

+# This is just the same as rundevserver currently
+make devmode

+# This command recompiles the workers in the /ui/worker folder for easier debugging/development
+# Can be used with or without WATCH command
+make webworkers

+# With file watch enabled
+WATCH=1 make webworkers

 # Creates the 'wowsimsod' binary that can host the UI and run simulations natively (instead of with wasm).
 # Builds the UI and the compiles it into the binary so that you can host the sim as a server instead of wasm on the client.
-# It does this by first doing make dist/classic and then copying all those files to binary_dist/classic and loading all the files in that directory into its binary on compile.
+# It does this by first doing make dist/sod and then copying all those files to binary_dist/sod and loading all the files in that directory into its binary on compile.
 make wowsimsod

 # Using the --usefs flag will instead of hosting the client built into the binary, it will host whatever code is found in the /dist directory.
 # Use --wasm to host the client with the wasm simulator.
 # The server also disables all caching so that refreshes should pickup any changed files in dist/.
 The client will still call to the server to run simulations so you can iterate more quickly on client changes.
-# make dist/classic && ./wowsimsod --usefs would rebuild the whole client and host it. (you would have had to run `make devserver` to build the wowsimsod binary first.)
+# make dist/sod && ./wowsimsod --usefs would rebuild the whole client and host it. (you would have had to run `make devserver` to build the wowsimsod binary first.)
 ./wowsimsod --usefs

 # Generate code for items.
 Only necessary if you changed the items generator.